JaxWil24/Hearing_Aid_Accessibility/README.md

 The dashboard will be an interactive website.
 * Flask will be used to create JavaScript and HTML files.
   * Graphs, Maps, and Images

+## Conclusion
+*Refocus on how Costco can make affordable solutions available to the hearing impaired.
+* Identify individuals with hearing impairment through online/web based hearing assessment tool.
+This would allow Costco to reach out to their current customer base and those that may be outside Costco's physical location.
+* A web based and in store kiosk assessment along with demographic data allows for data gatering to create a prediction model.

 ## Reference Material
 (https://www.nytimes.com/2022/10/10/health/hearing-aids-fda.html)